Margarita Mix Recipe

 tall bottle filled with a bright margarita mix and citrus fruit around.

-Truly, once you’ve made margaritas with homemade mix, you will never go back to the bottled mix.
-Flavor difference is remarkable and after trying the homemade mix made with fresh citrus juices, store-bought mix suddenly tastes fake.
+Once you’ve made margaritas with my homemade mix, you will never go back to the bottled mix..
+Flavor difference is remarkable because homemade is made with fresh citrus juices and after that, store-bought mix suddenly tastes fake.
 Bright and beautiful flavors of freshly squeezed lime, lemon, and orange juice just can’t be replicated for mass production.

 ingredients to make a margarita mix on a cutting board with labels.